ArpitaMondaal/TravelProject/README.md

 # TravelProject
-used only HTML and CSS
+I haved used only HTML and CSS. <br>
+This is my first project.
+A travel website where you can observe places and book your ticket.